West Leake: History

-Domesday book
+Domesday Book

-One of the earliest mentions of West Leake is in the Domesday book recorded as 'Leche'.
+One of the earliest mentions of West Leake is in the Domesday Book recorded as 'Leche'.
 The Domesday Book listing is divided into four holdings which encompass what are today East and West Leake.
 The first property is listed to Henry de Ferrers by the King as Tenant in Chief, and Lord.
 Ferrers portion was inventoried with 16 villagers.
 16 freemen.
 1 priest.
 It included land for 6 ploughlands; 4 lord's plough teams and 17 men's plough teams.
-Other resources listed include; 50 acresin meadow, Woodland 2 * 1 furlongs.
+Other resources listed include; 50 acres in meadow, Woodland 2 * 1 furlongs.
 1 mill, 1 church.
 The holding was valued at £7 to the lord in 1086.

 The second listing is for Tenant-in-chief Roger of Bully (Busli) with his lord Arnold (de Bully), valued to the lord in 1086 £0.5.
 The holding was inventoried to include 2 villagers, land for 0.5 ploughlands, 2 lord's plough teams.
 0.5 men's plough teams, and included 8 acres of meadow.

 Third is a listing for Count Robert of Mortain, Tenant-in-chief and Lord in 1086.
 The holding has taxable value of 0.3 geld units, but no other details are shown.
 The last listing has taxable value 0.1 geld units, and includes 2 freemen, land for 0.5 ploughlands, 1 men's plough team.
 Robert son of William is listed as Tenant in Chief and Lord in 1086.